|GRDR Migration Citoyenneté Développement + Tuwindi|

 What is the project aiming to achieve?

-The objective of the project is to promote the political participation and active citizenship of women and young people through digital technology to promote the integration and support of gender and youth issues in local planning in the region of Kayes in Mali.
+The objective of the project is to promote the political participation and active citizenship of women and young people through digital technology to enable the integration and support of gender and youth issues in local planning.

-The creation of connected spaces and training will enable women and young people to acquire the basic skills and tools to understand their rights and the issues of their inclusion in decision-making processes, to understand and to be actively involved in managing a community and being able to influence decision-making processes.
+The setting up of connected spaces and training will enable women and young elected officials, as well as members of civil society (i) to acquire the basic skills and tools to understand their rights and the challenges of their inclusion in decision-making processes, but also (ii) to understand and actively get involved in managing a community and finally (iii) to influence decision-making processes.